Private Internet Access Review: Recommended VPN in 2023?

 What Is Private Internet Access?

-Private Internet Access is a US-based VPN provider that since 2019 has belonged to Kape Technologies PLC (earlier, Crossrider), the parent company of two other VPN services from our sample, ZenMate and CyberGhost.
+Private Internet Access* is a US-based VPN provider that since 2019 has belonged to Kape Technologies PLC (earlier, Crossrider), the parent company of two other VPN services from our sample, ZenMate, and CyberGhost.
 Applications for Windows, macOS, Linux, Android, and iOS are offered as are browser extensions for Chrome, Firefox, and Opera.
-We evaluated the service on a computer running Windows and an Android device.
+We evaluated the service on Windows and Android.

 Module-based, customizable apps